Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: Zero inflation: a real issue?

 In particular, assume that $P$ is a NB distribution with $\phi_0=(\mu_0, \theta_0)$ and $Q$ is a zinb distribution, defined as with $\psi=(\phi_0, \pi).$ Hence, the squared Hellinger distance of $P$ and $Q$ can be written as

-Table~\ref{Hellingerdist} shows the value of the Hellinger distance in a number of cases.
-As expected, the distance increases with the probability of zero inflation $\pi.$ However, when the inverse dispersion parameter $\theta_0$ and/or the mean $\mu_0$ are small, the distance between the distributions is small even in the case of moderate to large $\pi$.
+{Figure~\ref{Hellingerdist-fig}, and Supplementary Table S1 show the value of the Hellinger distance in a number of cases.} As expected, the distance increases with the probability of zero inflation $\pi.$ However, when the inverse dispersion parameter $\theta_0$ and/or the mean $\mu_0$ are small, the distance between the distributions is small even in the case of moderate to large $\pi$.
 In fact, when $\mu_0$ and $\theta_0$ are both small (low mean and high variance) the two distributions are close even when $\pi = 0.9$.

-As, broadly speaking, maximum likelihood estimators and minimum Hellinger distance estimators are asymptotically equivalent, it emerges that, in inferential terms, the degree of zero inflation of a true model could be difficult to ascertain, as suitable choices of the parameters of the non contaminated component may possibly absorb the excess of zeros generated by the contamination. { This is despite identifiability of the zinb model (see Section 1.3, Supplementary Material, for a proof)}.
-These remarks might contribute to the ongoing debate about existence of zero-inflation from a novel perspective. }
+As, broadly speaking, maximum likelihood estimators and minimum Hellinger distance estimators are asymptotically equivalent, it emerges that, in inferential terms, the degree of zero inflation of a true model could be difficult to ascertain, as suitable choices of the parameters of the non contaminated component may possibly absorb the excess of zeros generated by the contamination. { This is despite identifiability of the zinb model (see Section 1.3, Supplementary Material \citep{supp}, for a proof)}.
+These remarks might contribute to the ongoing debate about existence of zero-inflation from a novel perspective.